The Puritan Gift, by Kenneth & William Hopper

 - MI’s website launched in February and first Orientation Programme is run in September.

-- Asta Bjarnadottir joins the team to form MI’s first Council.
-Professor David Collings is appointed as Principal Academic to set up MI’s Academic Panel.
+- Asta Bjarnadottir joins the team to form the Institute’s first Council.
+Professor David Collings is appointed as Principal Academic to set up its Academic Panel.

 The Puritan Gift becomes an FT best seller with its ‘25 Management Principles’